klaudiosinani/binstree/readme.md

 - Type: `Number`

-Can be any number that corresponds to the of an existing node.
+Can be any number that corresponds to the `key` of an existing node.

 ```js
 const {Tree} = require('bstrie');